rekow/sass-stream/README.md

 ##Command Line API

 ```
-node_modules/.bin/sass-stream path/to/sass/or/scss --output path/to/css/directory [--main main.sass] [--outputStyle=compressed...]
+node_modules/.bin/sass-stream path/to/sass/or/scss --output path/to/css/file.css [--main main.sass] [--outputStyle=compressed...]
 ```
-The main argument, the path to sass source, can be a directory or file. `--output` is the target compile directory. `--main` optionally accepts a path (relative to the sass source path) to indicate the main sass file.
+The main argument, the path to sass source, can be a directory or file. `--output` is the target output for compile. `--main` optionally accepts a path (relative to the sass source path) to indicate the main sass file.
 If the passed source is a file, this will override any passed value for `--main`.

 For compilation options, pass `optionName=value` - these will be passed directly to node-sass.
 For options with array values (e.g. `includePaths`) pass each possibility as a value and they will be gathered: `--includePaths=path/to/includes/dir --includePaths=path/to/other/includes/dir`.
 See the [node-sass](https://www.npmjs.org/package/node-sass) docs for more details on compile-time options.